Things to Do in Buffalo

 When you take Amtrak to Buffalo, this is likely the first place you’ll visit once you disembark.
 Buffalo is home to two Amtrak stations, Buffalo-Depew Station (BUF) and Buffalo-Exchange Street Station (BFX).

 The older small brick building that hosted most rail passenger traffic out of New York’s second biggest city is finally gone and replaced with a much larger and more modern station.
-With the small old station from 1952 being demolished in 2019, a temporary platform was in use as the new station was being constructed.
+The small old station from 1952 was demolished in 2019.
 The new station, opened in late 2020, has 4,800 square feet!
 It features two floors, seats for nearly 50 people, increased parking, bus accessibility and larger platforms.

 Buffalo Exchange Street